carmencchow/bellabeat_casestudy/README.md

 10 1503960366 4/12/2016 " 9:00:00 AM"        1864
 ```

 Now, we'll take a look at the distribution of total steps taken among the 33 participants.
-We can see there were more than 90 records of users getting the 10,000 recommended daily steps from 2016-04-12 to 2016-05-12.
-Graphing the frequency of steps taken results in a right skewed graph due to a number of participants who took more than the average number of steps on certain days, with a participant even logging nearly 36,000 steps in a single day, which is more three times the recommended number.
+There are over 90 records of users getting the recommended 10,000 daily steps between 2016-04-12 and 2016-05-12.
+Graphing the frequency of steps taken results in a right-skewed graph due to a number of participants who took more than the average number of steps on certain days, with one participant's tracker recording nearly 36,000 steps in a single day, which is more three times the recommended number.

 ![stepcount](https://github.com/user-attachments/assets/caaa6899-74a3-4779-843c-bab3b102c2bd)

-Despite the high step count from these highly active participants, notice that 50% of participants are getting less than 8,319 steps a day or less than the recommended daily step count of 10,000 steps.
+Despite the high step counts from these highly active participants, 50% of participants got fewer than 8,319 steps a day, which is below the recommended daily step count of 10,000 steps.

-Let's see when the participants are walking the most in a day.
+Let's see when participants are walking the most during the day.
 We’ll use the `summarize()` and `arrange()` functions to order the daily average steps from highest to lowest to find peak hours of activity:

 ```